clayzermk1/node-marshal/README.md

  * booleans
  * integers
  * floats (thank you [\@tgriesser](https://github.com/tgriesser)!)
- * bignums (bignums are broken after v0.2.0, if you need bignum support please use v0.2.0)
+ * bignums (converted to strings. bignums are broken in the pre-release version v0.2.1, if you need bignum support please do not use v0.2.1.)
  * raw strings
  * symbols
  * symbol links
  * object links
- * IVARs (encoded strings, regular expressions are not supported)
+ * IVARs (encoded strings only, regular expressions are not supported)
  * arrays
  * objects
  * hashes